Piggy bank

 Smoke Free App with NRT

 You can access additional support quitting smoking through the Smoke Free App on your smartphone.
 This is an enhanced service of up to 12 weeks supply of your chosen vape or nicotine replacement therapy (NRT) which can be home delivered within 48 hours of your request, 24/7 access to stop smoking advisors and craving tips and feedback about triggers.
-Scan the QR code or follow this link to download the app.
+Scan the QR code or follow this link to download the app(link is external).

 Smoke Free App QR code

-12 Week support with an advisor and NRT
+Support with an advisor and NRT

 Allen Carr’s Easyway